Build robust marketing campaigns on Marketo using rich customer data from your data warehouse

 - Client Secret

 - Base URL

-You can find the Base URL in Admin > Integration > Web Services.
-Only use the part after
+You can find the Base URL in Admin > Integration > Web Services under REST API.

 https:// and before